Sagax-King/WTW-web-test/README.md

 # Web Application Engineer - Technical Test

-This project consists of 2 apps, on is an express REST API.
+This project consists of 2 apps, one is an express REST API.
 And the other is a React frontend.

 ## REST API